AlexSischin/BankDepositPredictor/ANALYSIS.md

 ![img_40.png](img/img_40.png)

 Numeric data.
-Looks much like a sigmoid function with a negative weight.
-Therefore, we'll derive a **linear** feature.
+We'll derive a **polynomial series** of features.
 Also, there are very few examples with value > 13.
 So, we'll try to filter them out to prevent overfitting.

 ### POutcome [15]